rkgofiitk/academic-issues.github.io/Topics/whatsAppUniversity.md

 inflation due disruption of fossil fuel.
 So, it does not make sense why an average person should target abuses to Putin or Zelensky, or Biden or NATO.
 The flood od whatsApp messaging on the conflict is just irrelevant digital garbage.

-The other notable whatsApp digitla flit is due to rampant use of greetings like good morning, good evening, or even "international day of morons" makes me wonder if God has suddenly decided to bestow everyone with happiness, and the world has become flat with happiness.
+The other notable whatsApp digitla flith is due to rampant use of greetings like good morning, good evening, or even "international day of morons" makes me wonder if God has suddenly decided to bestow everyone with happiness, and the world has become flat with happiness.
 Yet hatred, spewing venom on Twitter becomes essential.
 Some "influencers" get paid by the groups seeking to create troubles.
 The business of dirt and gossip is just mind bugling.